KenDickey/Cuis-Smalltalk-Unicode/README.md

 - Simple edit of Unicode files with copy/cut and paste.
 - NO font support (uses simple 'forms' from GNU UniFont).
 - Currently, there is NO grapheme composition.
 Unicode code points are displayed, including 'combining marks'.
-- Tested with
+- Tested with Cuis 4.2
-	SystemVersion current highestUpdate. "--> 1686"

 ### Introduction/Overview